MobleyLab/Hydroxynator/README.md

 Implements the new GAFF hydoxyl parameterization of Fennell, Wymer, and Mobley (2014), which involves scaling partial charges on hydroxyl and some surrounding atoms, and new LJ parameters for hydroxyl oxygens.

 Written by Caitlin Bannan, modeled after hydroxynator.py by David Mobley and hydroxynator.pl by Chris Fennell.
 Updated using ParmEd tools to read in topology files.
-With this version forward

 Modules needed:
     NumPy